metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/capabilities.md

 ### SRU searching

-In SRU, the query is expressed is CQL, the same query language that FOLIO uses internally.
+In SRU, the query is expressed as CQL, the same query language that FOLIO uses internally.
 The FOLIO SRU server therefore passes the query straight through to the back-end, and all CQL queries that work in FOLIO's inventory instances store will work in CQL.
 (The `indexMap` part of the configuration file is therefore not used when serving SRU requests.)

+To see some of the CQL searches that are supported on the FOLIO back-end, see the values corresponding to the BIB-1 use attributes in the `indexMap` part of [the standard configuration](../etc/config.json): for example, `item.barcode=14120137` can be used to search for bibliographic records of instances that have an item with the specific barcode.

 ### SRU retrieval